danicc097/pyside-settings-manager/README.md

         return [widget.textChanged]

 manager.register_handler(QLineEdit, CustomUppercaseLineEditHandler())
-# Now, any QLineEdit with the ``SETTINGS_PROPERTY`` property will use your custom handler instead of the default handler
+# Now, any QLineEdit with the ``SETTINGS_PROPERTY`` property will use your custom handler
+# instead of the default one.
 ```

 ## Custom Data